First-principles evidence for conventional superconductivity in a quasicrystal approximant: Introduction

 Al$_{13}$Os$_4$ is a hitherto unexplored AC~\cite{edshammar1964}, isotypic to the well-known Al$_{13}$Fe$_4$~\cite{barbier1993, grin1994} and homeotypical to Al$_{13-x}$(Co$_{1-y}$Ni$_y$)$_4$~\cite{zhang1995}, associated with the decagonal phase of the Al--Os alloy~\cite{kuo1987}.
 In Ref.~\cite{meena2024}, SC in Al$_{13}$Os$_4$ was established via resistivity, specific heat, and magnetization measurements, as well as muon-spin rotation spectroscopy, revealing a record {\tc} of approximately 5\,K for QCs and ACs, accompanied by unambiguous BCS-like signatures.

-With this work, we demonstrate that the superconducting ground state of Al$_{13}$Os$_4$ can be fully captured within the conventional el-ph framework using state-of-the-art methods for computing the superconducting gap.
-This represents the first \emph{ab initio} determination of {\tc} for an AC crystal, establishing that conventional Eliashberg theory can reliably reproduce superconducting properties in this system.
+With this work, we show that the bulk superconducting response of Al$_{13}$Os$_{4}$ is well described within the conventional el-ph framework.
+This is, to our knowledge, the first \emph{ab initio} prediction of \tc{} for an AC using Migdal-Eliashberg theory, and it reproduces the experimental superconducting energy scale in a system where measurements already indicate a fully gapped, weak-coupling $s$-wave state~\cite{meena2024}.
 Moreover, we predict that the substitutional solid solutions Al$_{13}$Os$_{4-x}$Re$_x$ and Al$_{13}$Os$_{4-x}$Ir$_x$ provide routes to improve superconducting properties; in particular, Al$_{13}$Re$_4$ is dynamically stable and exhibits higher {\tc} and larger $\Delta_0$ compared to Al$_{13}$Os$_4$.
 We therefore propose that the quasicrystalline counterparts of Al$_{13}$Os$_4$ and Al$_{13}$Re$_4$ may harbor the highest \tc{} among QCs yet.